 Get your insulin dose and timing right

-To know whether you’re on the right insulin dose, if you are on insulin you’ll also need to test your blood sugar at home once or more times daily.
-Ask your doctor how often and when to check.
+To know whether you’re on the right insulin dose, you’ll need to test your blood sugar at home once or more times daily.
+Ask your doctor when to check.

 Stick with your program

 Insulin won’t help your A1C levels if you don’t take it.
 Follow the plan your doctor set up for you.
 If you notice that your daily blood sugar levels are still high, check back in with your doctor.
 You might need to change your dose or timing of your insulin injections.